 Our recent webinar covered Federal Employees’ Rights to Federal Disability Retirement.
 This is an especially important topic that brought up a lot of great questions during the webinar.

 This article outlines some of those questions and goes in-depth into the answers to those questions.
-Our hope is to help you understand your benefits and options so you can make educated decisions moving forward.
+Our hope is to help you understand your benefits and your rights so you can make educated decisions moving forward.

-If you have any other questions that are not answered in this Q&A regarding Federal Disability Retirement, we recommend that you check out our other posts in our Q&A series here.
+If you have any other questions that are not answered in this Q&A regarding Federal Disability Retirement, we recommend that you check out our other posts in our Q&A series.

 Q: If I apply for FERS Disability Retirement and I get terminated before my retirement is resolved, am I still able to apply for disability retirement?

 A: Yes!
-You would still be able to apply for Federal Disability Retirement because you have 1 year from your date of separation to submit an application.
+It would still be your right to apply for Federal Disability Retirement because you have 1 year from your date of separation to submit an application.
 This is an extremely strict deadline, so make sure you are aware of your date of separation and apply in a timely fashion.
 Our law firm is designed to help federal employees gather all the necessary medical documents and build a compelling legal argument to submit to the OPM (Office of Personnel Management).

 Q: How is the FERS High 3 Average calculated?